SUMMER IS SANGRIA TIME!

 Summer’s here and we’re spending more time enjoying every minute of sunshine and long, leisurely evenings outdoors.
-This Canada Day, many Canadians will be getting together with a few friends or enjoying a simple family gathering.
 Whether you’re hosting a party or simply relaxing on your patio, Sangria makes a perfect sipper on those sizzling hot evenings.
 Originally from Spain and Portugal, the very name suggests summer, with its bright colours and fruity flavours.

 I lived in Madrid for a couple of years and a friend passed on her recipe for Sangria.
 There are several variations, but she told me that when the temperatures soar, Spaniards like to keep it simple.